MicrosoftDocs/win32/desktop-src/FileIO/creating-and-using-a-temporary-file.md

 ---
-description: Example code that shows how to create a temporary file for data manipulation purposes by using the GetTempFileName and GetTempPath functions. ms.assetid: 6254c67d-5d34-499d-b1a4-8cac526dd294
+description: Example code that shows how to create a temporary file for data manipulation purposes by using the GetTempFileName and GetTempPath2 functions. ms.assetid: 6254c67d-5d34-499d-b1a4-8cac526dd294
 title: Creating and Using a Temporary File ms.topic: article